SELF GUIDED AUDIO TOURS HAWAII

 • Duration: 1 hour

-To visit, visitors need to be in relatively decent health, as they will need to climb through a small tunnel and climb several ladders.
+To visit, visitors need to be have relatively decent health and fitness, as they will need to climb through a small tunnel and climb several ladders.
+They'll also need an advance reservation, as this site is accessed only with a ticketed tour.

 35. Soda Canyon Trailhead